benbrastmckie/.config/CheatSheet.md

 - **Preview**: use `Space+m,p` to preview document.
 - **Kill**: use `Space+m,k` to close document.
 - **Select**: use `Space+m,s` to cycle through selection options in a markdown bullet point list.

+### Pandoc

+- Use `Space+Shift+p` to select which file format into which you would like to convert the file open in current buffer.
+- Alternatively, you can run `:Pandoc [Source file] [Output file]` in the command line to simulate terminal commands.

 ### _Misc Bindings_